vlOd2/QuickGL/README.md

+# ⚠ Not yet ready for production
+This project is not yet done and lacks some pretty important features and QoL improvements

 # QuickGL
 Straightforward OpenGL and GLFW bindings for C# targeting .NET 8<br>
 It's main goal is to keep the experience as similar to C/C++ as possible<br>